Divy027/potdotbid/README.md

  npm run dev
 ```

-The application will be running on `http://localhost:3000` (default Next.js port).
+The application will run on `http://localhost:3000` (default Next.js port).

 ## License
 This project is licensed under the MIT License.